OpenNebula/website/content/product/control_plane_configuration/graphical_user_interface/sunstone_labels.md

 ![labels_create_modal](/images/sunstone_labels_create_modal.png)

 {{< alert title="Warning" color="warning" >}}
-Only groupadmins can apply and create group labels.
+Only group admins can apply and create group labels.
 However they will still be visible to all members of the group.{{< /alert >}}